ericwells/KaggleSantander/README.md

 Each working file has an explanatory comment at the top of it.

-Files should be run in this order:
+Files should generally be run in this order:
 1) first data must be downloaded from Kaggle.
 2) datasampling.R
 3) explore.R (optional)